Welcome to the Fail2Ban Setup on Debian guide, where we delve into the critical steps to fortify your system’s security.

 Main Configuration Files

-The two "main" Fail2Ban configuration files are /etc/fail2ban/fail2ban.conf and /etc/fail2ban/jail.conf.
-The first defines some general options for the Fail2Ban service, and the second is used to configure protection for various services.
-The documentation states that we should not modify those files and use .local files instead, and I will show you how to do that.
+The two “main” Fail2Ban configuration files are /etc/fail2ban/fail2ban.conf and /etc/fail2ban/jail.conf.
+The first defines some general options for the Fail2Ban service, and the second configures protection for various services.
+The documentation states that we should not modify those files and instead use .local files, and I will show you how to do that.

 [DEFAULT]